pygame/pygame/docs/reST/ref/event.rst

       `KEYDOWN` event.
 The `dict` attribute is a synonym, for backward compatibility.

-   Mutable attributes are new to Pygame 1.9.2.
+   Mutable attributes are new to pygame 1.9.2.

    .. ## pygame.event.Event ##